top of page

 "In the time of judgment God will expose the hidden counsels of the heart."
 1 Corinthians 4:5

-Maybe it is easiest just to think of your heart as the Captain's chair in the control center of your life . . . the place where your spirit, your mind, and your will intersect.
+Maybe it is easiest just to think of your heart as the Captain's chair in the control center of your life—the place where your spirit, your mind, and your will intersect.
 Like the Holy of Holies in the Temple, it is reserved for the Holy Spirit alone to mediate with God for your benefit.
 No person or thing other than He is allowed in that chair.

-Consider the potential of God's hearing, forgiving, and restoration from His residence in that Captain's chair of your heart -- His Spirit communicating clearly through your spirit, shaping your thoughts, and conforming your will to His purpose.
+Consider the potential of God's hearing, forgiving, and restoration from His residence in that Captain's chair of your heart—His Spirit communicating clearly through your spirit, shaping your thoughts, and conforming your will to His purpose.

 These are not distant theories of possibility.
 They are core Biblical instructions and governing realities that shape a man and prepare him for all that God has purposed for him.
+It is Shalom.

 Untitled 2.001.jpg